 What are Some of the Security Risks of Having Cloud Printing?

 Just like any in-house cloud technology adopted, printers can be breached by hackers intercepting transmissions, which can give them access to your entire IT network.
-This increases security risks that can compromise confidential data or user information (like credentials) if security protocols and protection systems not properly set up and adhered to.
+This increases security risks that can compromise confidential data or user information (like credentials) if security protocols and protection systems are not properly set up and adhered to.

 Is internal data and user protection top of your priority list?
 Are you just getting started or far along enough to look into advanced security systems and practices?